No need to pay me for help with letters of recommendation!

-It is VERY IMPORTANT that you say “thank you” to this person for what they’ve done for you.
-It is VERY POOR FORM to skip this step.
+It is very important to say “thank you” to this person for what they’ve done for you.
+It is very poor form to skip this step.

-I suggest that you thank the person in writing TWICE, once shortly after your letters are sent to the schools, and AGAIN after you get the news on which schools you’ve gotten into.
-This second “thank you” might say:
+Thank your recommender in writing twice.
+Once shortly after your letters are sent to the schools, and again after you get the news of which schools have admitted you.
+This second thank you might say:

 Dear Professor Lee,

 You might even consider getting this letter ready right now, so that it’s all ready to mail as soon as you know which school you’re going to.
-(You may find yourself way too busy to think about this once you actually receive your medical school acceptance.)
+(You may find yourself way too busy to think about this once you actually start receiving medical school acceptances.)

-Prepare one of these letters and their accompanying envelopes for each of your recommenders, one for your favorite MCAT instructors if you took a commercial prep course, and one for me, Jeannie Burlowski, if I helped you at all with this process. : – ).
-Make a note to yourself to add in the information on what schools you got into, and mail them off as soon as you make your decision.
+Prepare one of these letters and their accompanying envelopes for each of your recommenders, one for your favorite MCAT instructors if you took a commercial prep course, and one for me, Jeannie Burlowski, if I helped you at all with this process.
+My address is Jeannie Burlowski, P.O.
+Box 702, Circle Pines, MN 55014.

 One final note about recommendations:

-Would you like to finish off this whole process with a great deal of class, and give your recommender warm feelings about you that will last for years, all the way until the next time you need a letter of recommendation?
+Would you like to finish off this whole process with a great deal of class, and give your recommenders warm feelings about you that will last for years, all the way until the next time you need a letter of recommendation?

-You might thank your recommender for what they’ve done for you in a TANGIBLE way, by sending them some sort of small gift.
+Thank your recommender in a tangible way, by sending her a small gift.

-Right after you get verification that their letters are in, you could send them a gift certificate for bagels or coffee, or perhaps a very nice pen.
-Sent along with a handwritten note, this kind of a gesture can give your “thank you” extra sincerity, and help your recommenders to have good memories of you for years to come.
+Right after you get verification that her letter has been sent in, send her a gift certificate for bagels or coffee, or perhaps a nice pen.
+Sent along with a handwritten note, a kind gesture like this can give your thank you extra sincerity, and help your recommender to have good memories of you for years to come.

 About the waiver

-Note that many schools will ask you to sign a statement waiving the legal right you have to inspect your records and read what your recommenders say about you.
-Scary as it may seem, I strongly suggest that you sign the waiver, and plan on not reading any of your letters before they are sent in.
+Note that many schools will ask you to sign a statement waiving the legal right you have to read what your recommenders say about you.
+Scary as it may seem, I strongly suggest that you sign this waiver, and plan on not reading any of your letters before they are sent in.
 Let the relationship between the school and the recommender remain a confidential one.
-A letter that you did not screen first can carry a great deal more weight than one you read before sending it in.
+A letter you did not screen will carry a great deal more weight than one you read before sending it in.